 Jenna Siu - Governor

 Jenna Siu is a Protected Areas Officer with the Canadian Wildlife Service Branch of Environment and Climate Change Canada.
-Previously, she spent 5+ years at the Nature Conservancy of Canada as a Coordinator, Conservation Biology and has helped steward protected lands in the Greater Toronto Area since 2017.
+Previously, she spent 5+ years at the Nature Conservancy of Canada as the Coordinator, Conservation Biology for the Greater Toronto Area.
 She has a Bachelor of Science in Environmental Studies and Biology from Queen’s University and a research based Master’s of Science in Biology from Western University.
 Jenna developed a passion for the natural world primarily through her education and field experiences.
-She’s worked with several species at risk and invasive species across Ontario.
+She has worked with several species at risk and invasive species across Ontario.
 She has been involved with various land trusts in southern Ontario since 2013 as a volunteer, employee and board member.